isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

 -   **Open Map Dashboard**: In case the selected file is a DITA map, then this option opens the map dashboard.

+-  **Edit in Oxygen**: Select this option to edit the topic in the Editor of Oxygen connector plugin.
+The file is opened for editing.

+    >[!NOTE]
+    >
+    >Contact your customer success team to get this feature enabled in the environment.
+This isn't enabled as a part of the out-of-the-box support.
+For more details, view the [Configure the option to edit in Oxygen ](../cs-install-guide/conf-edit-in-oxygen.md) section in the Installation and Configuration Guide.

 -   **View in Assets UI**: Use this to show a preview of a .dita/.xml file in the Assets UI.
 In case of a .ditamap/.bookmap file, all topic files within the map are shown in a single unified page-by-page view.

+-  **Download as PDF**: Use the option to generate the PDF output and download it.

+- **Publish As**:  Use the option to publish a topic or the elements within a topic to a content fragment.

 -   **Quick Generate**: Generate the output for the selected file.
 Output can be generated only for files that are a part of an output preset.
 For more details, see [Article-based publishing from the Web Editor](web-editor-article-publishing.md#id218CK0U019I).